The Department of Motor Vehicles is the government agency responsible for keeping all accident reports.

 Were you or someone you love injured in a Virginia auto accident?
 Let the skilled Richmond car accident attorneys at River Run Law help.

-Contact our office today to schedule an initial consultation to learn more about how we can protect your rights and assist you in getting the compensation you deserve.
+Contact our office online today or call (804) 597-9547 to schedule an initial consultation to learn more about how we can protect your rights and assist you in getting the compensation you deserve.